learn-co-students/sinatra-user-auth-v-000/README.md

 * This is a link to the `get '/sessions/login'` route in the Sessions Controller.
 Open up `app/controllers/sessions_controller.rb` and checkout the two routes defined there.
 We have our `get '/sessions/login'` route and our `post '/sessions'` route.
 * The `get /sessions/login'` route renders the Log In view page.
 Restart your app by executing `Command + C` and then typing `shotgun` in your terminal.
 Navigate back to the root page, `localhost:9393` and click on the `"Log In"` link.
 It should take you to a page that says `"log in below:"` Let's make our log in form!
 * Open up `app/views/sessions/login.erb`.
 We need a form that sends a `POST` request to `/sessions` and has an input field for email and password.
-Make your form with a log in button that says "Log In".
-Then, place a `binding.pry` in the `post '/sessions'` route in the Sessions Controller.
+Make your form with a submit button that says "Log In".
+Then, place this line: `puts params`, in the `post '/sessions'` route in the Sessions Controller.
 Fill our the form and hit "Log In".
-* Hop on over to your terminal and you should be stuck in your binding.
-Type in `params` and you should see the following (but with whatever information you filled out into the form):
+* Hop on over to your terminal and you should see the outputted params, looking something like this (but with whatever information you filled out into the form):

 ```ruby
 {"email"=>"beini@bee.com", "password"=>"password"}